Semiparametric Copula Estimation for Spatially Correlated Multivariate Mixed Outcomes: Analyzing Visual Sightings of Fin Whales from a Line Transect Survey: Simulation study

 These results collectively demonstrate that the proposed methods, particularly the spBGCNNGP, offer a powerful combination of estimation accuracy and computational efficiency for analyzing spatially correlated multivariate mixed outcomes.
 The ability of spBGCNNGP to significantly reduce computation time without sacrificing estimation quality is particularly valuable for large-scale spatial datasets, which are becoming increasingly common in various research areas.
 By employing the spBGCNNGP, researchers and practitioners can perform high-precision estimations of spatial dependence structures on datasets that were previously computationally infeasible.
 This opens new possibilities for in-depth spatial analyses across a wide range of applications, from environmental science to epidemiology.
 In conclusion, the spBGCNNGP is a robust and efficient tool for analyzing spatially correlated multivariate mixed outcomes, offering an optimal balance between accuracy and computational efficiency.
 Its ability to handle large-scale spatial datasets with high precision renders it an invaluable asset for researchers studying complex spatial datasets.
+To assess the robustness of our findings to the choice of spatial correlation function, copula model, and the structure and magnitude of the correlation matrix $\bm{R}$, we also conduct simulations using Mat\'ern 3/2 and Mat\'ern 5/2 correlation functions, the $t$-copula model, and dense and small-magnitude correlation matrices; see Sections~\ref{sec:correlation_misspec}--\ref{sec:R_structure} of the Supplementary Material.